janketj/javascript/README.md

     ```javascript
     // bad
     function user(options) {
-      this.name = options.name;
+      this.name = options.name
     }

     const bad = new user({
       name: 'nope',
-    });
+    })

     // good
     class User {
       constructor(options) {
-        this.name = options.name;
+        this.name = options.name
       }
     }

     const good = new User({
       name: 'yup',
-    });
+    })
     ```

   <a name="naming--leading-underscore"></a><a name="22.4"></a>
   - [23.4](#naming--leading-underscore) Do not use trailing or leading underscores. eslint: [`no-underscore-dangle`](https://eslint.org/docs/rules/no-underscore-dangle.html)

     > Why?
 JavaScript does not have the concept of privacy in terms of properties or methods.
 Although a leading underscore is a common convention to mean “private”, in fact, these properties are fully public, and as such, are part of your public API contract.
-This convention might lead developers to wrongly think that a change won’t count as breaking, or that tests aren’t needed. tl;dr: if you want something to be “private”, it must not be observably present.
+This convention might lead developers to wrongly think that a change won’t count as breaking, or that tests aren’t needed. tl dr: if you want something to be “private”, it must not be observably present.

     ```javascript
     // bad
-    this.__firstName__ = 'Panda';
+    this.__firstName__ = 'Panda'
-    this.firstName_ = 'Panda';
+    this.firstName_ = 'Panda'
-    this._firstName = 'Panda';
+    this._firstName = 'Panda'

     // good
-    this.firstName = 'Panda';
+    this.firstName = 'Panda'

     // good, in environments where WeakMaps are available
     // see https://kangax.github.io/compat-table/es6/#test-WeakMap
-    const firstNames = new WeakMap();
+    const firstNames = new WeakMap()
-    firstNames.set(this, 'Panda');
+    firstNames.set(this, 'Panda')
     ```

   <a name="naming--self-this"></a><a name="22.5"></a>